rossduris/Note-Travel/README.md

 Tapping on the photo while viewing a place will randomly select a new image.

 <!-- Refresh Entry Photos -->
-Hitting the refresh button on the Entry table page will select a random photo from it's photos that have been downloaded with the places.
-Only photos with places of a rating above 6 will be shown on the Entry table page.
+Hitting the refresh button on the Entry table page will select a random photo from its photos that have been downloaded with the places.
+Only photos with places with a rating above 6 will be shown on the Entry table page.

 <!-- Viewing an Entry -->
 Selecting a table row while viewing an entry will zoom into the place on the map and select it.
 Tapping the